sambanova/ai-starter-kit/code_copilot/README.md

 # Before you begin

-In this starter kit, you need access to an Sambaverse account or a SambaStudio Environment.
+For this starter kit, you will need access to an Sambaverse account or a SambaStudio Environment.
 > You can use a LLM of your choice, either from Sambaverse or from SambaStudio, but is highly recommended to use Meta-Llama-3-8B-Instruct

-## Set up the account and config file for the LLM
+## Set up the account for using the LLM

 The next step sets you up to use one of the models available from SambaNova.
 It depends on whether you're a SambaNova customer who uses SambaStudio or you want to use the publicly available Sambaverse.

+### Setup for Sambaverse users

+1. Create a Sambaverse account at [Sambaverse](sambaverse.sambanova.ai) and select your model.

+2. Get your [Sambaverse API key](https://docs.sambanova.ai/sambaverse/latest/use-sambaverse.html#_your_api_key) (from the user button).

 ### Setup for SambaStudio users